notwindstone/anisun/README.md

 ## ⭐ Features

 * Watch anime with subs or dubs (only on Russian language in Kodik, SovetRomantica and Anilibria players)

-* Download anime using torrent or directly from website (.m3u8)
+* Download anime using a torrent or directly from the website (.m3u8)

 * Account authentication